 Visual artist Maija Tammi and composer/performer Charles Quevillon have created an exhibition that combines Greek myths, spirituality, technology, scientific research, and the Hydra.

 Quevillon’s interactive sound sculpture Le Refuge des Cordes is a meditation on the sanctity of technology.
-The sculpture is also part of a solo performance by Quevillon which will be shown 6 times between the 9th and 18th of April.
-You can register to see the show by writing to charles.quevillon[a]uniarts.fi .
+The sculpture is also part of a solo performance by Quevillon, which will be shown each day at 1 pm during the gallery opening hours.
+The audience is limited to ten people per show. (max. capasity updated 26.6.)

 An integral part of the exhibition is also Tammi’s and visual storyteller Ville Tietäväinen’s book Immortal published by Aalto ARTS Books.